ipsegs/monitoring-kubernetes-on-grafana/README.md

 # Integrating prometheus metrics into grafana and using it to monitor my Kubernetes cluster.

-# n/b emptyDir was used as the volume.
+ n/b emptyDir is used as the kubernetes volume.

-emptyDir is persistent when a container dies in a pod but non-persistent when a pod dies.
+emptyDir is persistent when a container dies in a pod and it's being restarted but when a pod dies, it is non-persistent.

 This project is simple and straightforward. we created five object files: